ngoc-nguyen-0/DGG/README.md

 Pytorch implementation of the paper:
 Linxiao Yang, Ngai-Man Cheung, Jiaying Li, and Jun Fang, "Deep Clustering by Gaussian Mixture Variational Autoencoders with Graph Embedding", In ICCV 2019.

+The source code is published with the permission of authors.

 #### Run Example:
 ```
 $ python Siamesev0.py